Hamilton Hall (Columbia University): Hind's Hall: 2024 protest to divest from Israel

-In April 2024, a group of students, staff, alumni, who had been participating in a tent encampment protesting the Gaza war occupied the hall.
-During the occupation of Hamilton, protesters unfurled a large banner and renamed the building "Hind's Hall" in reference to Hind Rajab, a five-year-old Palestinian girl killed by the Israel Defense Forces.
-The hall was forcibly cleared by the New York Police Department on the evening of April 30, 2024.
-American musician Macklemore released an anti-war protest song, "Hind's Hall," in reference to the slain child and the occupation of the hall.
+In the early hours of April 30, 2024, the hall was occupied by a group of students, staff, alumni, and others who had been participating in the Gaza Solidarity Encampment (April 17–30, 2024), a protest encampment calling on Columbia to divest from Israel during the war and genocide in Gaza.
+During the occupation of Hamilton Hall, protesters unfurled a large banner and renamed the building "Hind's Hall" in reference to Hind Rajab, a five-year-old Palestinian girl killed by the Israel Defense Forces.
+The hall was forcibly cleared by the New York Police Department that evening.